 BioWare’s definition of repetitiveness is worse than in any shooter looter game.
 As I’ve mentioned before there’s no progression, thus it doesn’t make sense to repeat the missions or content as there’s nothing to gain.
 Why would I as a freelancer bother doing a set of waves in Anthem is there nothing to progress towards?

-This has been one of my biggest problem where Anthem has an identified flaw.
+This has been one of my biggest problems where Anthem has an identified flaw.
 Once you finish the Heart of Rage chapter there’s little reason to stick around as the only thing remaining is gear progression.
 There are no items to work on.
 There’s just nothing there that justifies the player’s time.

 BioWare seems to have missed any opportunity to work on different content modes like waves, defense, assault, target elimination, etc. for Anthem.
-Some of the missions does implement target elimination in its own way as well as fighting waves.
+Some of the missions do implement target elimination in its own way as well as fighting waves.

 The problem is that there’s no incremental challenge in waves of enemies.
 The word challenge seems to disappear because you are in a hardcoded difficulty thus you never feel challenged in any way.